ava-labs/avalanchego/README.md

 Firewood currently is Linux-only, as it has a dependency on the asynchronous I/O provided by the Linux kernel (see `libaio`).
-Unfortunately, Docker is not able to successfully emulate the syscalls `libaio` relies on, so Linux or a Linux VM must be used to run firewood.
+Unfortunately, Docker is not able to successfully emulate the syscalls `libaio` relies on, so Linux or a Linux VM must be used to run Firewood.
 We intend to migrate to io\_uring which should allow for this emulation.

 ## Run